-In Denmark our spring comes slowly so that there is time to enjoy each kind of spring flower while the bird singing increase until about Midsummer where it sadly stops.
+In Denmark, our spring comes slowly so that there is time to enjoy each kind of spring flower while the bird singing increase until about Midsummer where it sadly stops.

 My husband always wanted to know about plants and birds.
-His school teacher was not a very engaged kind of teacher and my husband had to learn “everything” after he left school ending up as a scientist in animal nutrition.
+His school teacher was not a very engaged kind of teacher, and my husband had to learn “everything” after he left school ending up as a scientist in animal nutrition.
 When Henry wants to know something he checks the facts very thoroughly.

-God was full of humor when He created the birds.
+God was full of humour when He created the birds.
 Those who sing most beautiful are very modest looking.
 Some are very hard to find as they sit high up in the trees and look like a small piece of wood.
 Some are funny with little hats on or look like monks.